marko-knoebl/slides/sections/python-data-science-4-machine-learning-theory/20-example-iris-classification-in-scikit-learn-de.md

-# Beispiel: Iris-Klassifizierung un in scikit-learn
+# Beispiel: Iris-Klassifizierung in scikit-learn

 <!-- duplicate section in machine-learning-theory and scikit-learn -->